Why has my veterinarian applied a bandage or splint to my cat?

 How often does the bandage or splint need to be changed?

-If the wound beneath the bandage is infected, the bandage will need to be changed as often as twice per day for the first few days, until the infection is under control.
+If the wound beneath the bandage is infected, the bandage will need to be changed 1-2 times per day for the first few days, until the infection is under control.

 Since the purpose of a splint is to help immobilize an injured body part, it is usually changed less frequently.
 In kittens that are growing rapidly, the splint may need to be changed weekly to allow it to be adjusted for proper fit.
 In adult cats, a splint may be left in place for several weeks if there are no complications.

 Your veterinarian will tell you how often the bandage or splint on your pet will need to be changed, depending on the specifics of the case.

 How do I care for the bandage or splint?

 General bandage and splint care includes keeping the bandage clean and dry, checking that the bandage does not slip or become too tight, and checking for any discharges or foul smell.

 Check the bandage at least twice daily to ensure that it is clean and dry and that it is neither too tight nor too loose.
 If the toes are exposed below the bandage, check that they are free of discharges or bad smells, that they are neither hot nor cold, and that they have not become swollen or red.
 Any of these signs could indicate that the bandage is too tight or that the infection is spreading.
 For the same reasons, also check the area above the bandage to make sure that it is not swollen, red, chafed, or otherwise irritated.
 Finally, make sure that the bandage has not slipped up or down.

 Do not allow your cat to lick or chew at the bandage.
 If your cat continues to bother the bandage, it may be necessary to use an Elizabethan collar (E-collar or cone) to prevent access to it (see handout “Elizabethan Collars in Cats” for more information).